hieuvp/learning-python/advanced-tutorials/generators/README.md

 import random

-# A generator function which returns 7 random integers
+# A "generator function" which returns "7" random integers
 def lottery():
-    # Return 6 numbers between 1 and 40

     for i in range(6):
-        print("i = %s" % i)
+        # Returning "6" numbers between 1 and 40
         yield random.randint(1, 40)

-    # Return a 7th number between 1 and 15
+    # Returning a "7th" number between 1 and 15
     yield random.randint(1, 15)